gpsuser/ucml3cyber/Lecture 27 and 28  - Cyber Security Protection Plans.md

 # Lecture 27 and 28: Cyber Security Protection Plans

+---
+Note to lecturer: This content can be split into two separate lectures if needed (lecture 27 and 28).
+---

 ## Introduction

 In today's interconnected digital world, organizations face an ever-growing array of cyber threats that can disrupt operations, compromise sensitive data, and damage reputations.
 Developing a comprehensive cyber security protection plan is essential for any organization looking to safeguard its assets and maintain the trust of its stakeholders.